 When Amazon FBA came on the scene (Fulfilled By Amazon), it was a revelation for many Amazon Sellers.

 On September 19th, 2006, Amazon launched Fulfillment by Amazon.
-The new service gave small businesses the ability to use Amazon.com’s own order fulfillment and customer service infrastructure.
-Also, on the customer side it gave shoppers of Amazon.com more shipping offers when buying from 3rd-party sellers.
+The new service gave small businesses the ability to use Amazon.com’s own order fulfillment and customer service infrastructure, as well as giving customers of Amazon.com more shipping offers when buying from 3rd-party sellers.

 Items purchased on Amazon from third-party sellers are either fulfilled by the merchant (FBM) or by Amazon (FBA).
 FBM goods are kept in the third-party seller’s inventory, and shipping and customer service are handled by the third-party merchant.
-On the other hand, FBA goods are stored in Amazon’s fulfillment centers, and shipping and customer service are handled by Amazon.
+FBA goods are stored in Amazon’s fulfillment centers, and shipping and customer service are handled by Amazon.

 Thus began an upward spiral of growth for Amazon.